yubainu/sibainu-engine/README.md

 ## 6. Roadmap
 - [ ] **Training Efficiency**: Applying the theory to filter training data and reduce computational resource costs.
+- [ ] **A training model with a lower probability of hallucinations**: Proof-of-concept experiments to realize higher-precision models with a lower probability of hallucinations by applying this technology to audit internal geometric distortions during the training phase.

 ## 7. License / Contact
 **License: All Rights Reserved (Proprietary)**